alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 * Decrypting $$E_k(m)$$ with a different key $$k'$$ results in an error.

-with all that out of the way, we can finally start talking about the protocol itself.
+With all that out of the way, we can finally start talking about the protocol itself.

 Yao's Garbled Circuits
 ------------------------------------------------------------------------

-Developed in 1986, Yao's garbled circuits were the first construction showing every function is securely computable.
-Andrew Yao is often credited as the person who started the entire subfield of secure computation.
+Secure computation was first formally introduced by Andrew Yao in the early 1980s.
+His introductory paper demonstrated protocols for a few examples, but did not prove every function was securely computable.
+That didn't happen until 1986, with the construction of Yao's garbled circuits.

+To prove every function was securely computable,
-To prove this, Yao proved every circuit was securely computable.
+Yao proved every circuit was securely computable.
-Every function can be converted to an equivalent circuit, and we'll see that working in the circuit model of computation makes the construction much easier.
+Every function can be converted to an equivalent circuit, and we'll see that working in the circuit model of computation makes the construction simpler.

 A Quick Circuit Primer